Dual Channel RoboClaw Quick Start Guide

 Figure 3: Motors wired to the 30A RoboClaw.

-2. If encoders are being used wire them to the RoboClaw now, if encoders are not being used skip this step.
-The pin headers labeled EN1 and EN2 are used to connect the signal lines of the encoder.
-EN1 corresponds to motor channel one and EN2 corresponds with motor channel two.
+2. If encoders are being used, wire them to the RoboClaw now; if encoders are not being used, skip this step.
+The pin headers labeled EN1 and EN2 are used to connect the signal lines of the encoders.
+EN1 corresponds to motor channel 1 and EN2 corresponds to motor channel 2.
 Connect the two signal lines from each encoder to the encoder header for a given motor channel.
 Next to the encoder pins are pins for 5V power and ground.
 Connect the power pin of the encoder to the 5V pin and the ground pin of the encoder to the ground pin on the header.

 Figure 4: Encoders wired to the 7A RoboClaw.